waterviewsrl/IronDomo/README.md

 APIs are provided for C and C++ as header only distribution in order to simplify target build.
-Examples provide documentation of the various APIs and necessary configuration Please find documentation on how to build and run these examples here: https://github.com/desmoteo/IronDomo/blob/master/C/examples/README.md
+Examples provide documentation of the various APIs and necessary configuration Please find information on how to build and run these examples here: https://github.com/desmoteo/IronDomo/blob/master/C/examples/README.md